frictionlessdata/frictionless-r/README.md

 [datapackage.r](https://cran.r-project.org/web/packages/datapackage.r/)
 is an alternative R package to work with Data Packages.
-It has an object-oriented design (using a `Package` class) and offers validation. frictionless on the other hand allows users to quickly read and write Data Package data to and from R data frames, getting out of your way for the rest of your analysis.
+It has an object-oriented design (using a `Package` class) and offers validation. frictionless on the other hand allows you to quickly read and write Data Packages to and from data frames, getting out of the your for the rest of your analysis.
 It is designed to be lightweight, follows [tidyverse](https://www.tidyverse.org/) principles and supports piping.

 ## Meta